-- All three groups of audited public sector entities (central government bodies, public universities and municipalities) sometimes fail to classify properly revenues and expenses, assets and liabilities in the relevant accounts of the Public Sector Chart of Accounts and respectively in the relevant paragraphs and sub- paragraphs of the Uniform Budget Classification.
-In our opinion, the above misstatements are mainly due to the frequent amendments to the financial reporting framework, incl. insufficient and incomplete guidance on its implementation issued by the Ministry ofFinance (e.g. on recognizing adjacent land and facilities, classification of certain groups of non-current assets, etc.).
+- All three groups of audited public sector entities (central government bodies, public universities and municipalities) sometimes fail to classify properly revenues and expenses, assets and liabilities in the relevant paragraphs and sub- paragraphs of the Uniform Budget Classification and in the accounts of the Public Sector Chart of Accounts.
+In our opinion, the above misstatements are mainly due to the frequent amendments to the financial reporting framework, incl. insufficient and incomplete guidance on its implementation issued by the Ministry of Finance (e.g. on recognizing adjacent land and facilities, classification of certain groups of non-current assets, etc.).
 Some individual additional instructions issued by the MF may also have a negative impact, since very often they introduce exceptions to the general rules. - Non-compliance with the MF guidance regarding the obligation to perform reviews for impairment of noncurrent assets. - Failure to follow the MF guidance regarding off-balance sheet disclosure of the undertaken or implemented commitments and/ or new commitments for expenses, contingent claims and liabilities. - Difficulties in identifying and applying the relevant principles in the Accountancy Act.
 The above weaknesses in the financial reporting were also identified in auditing the

-2019, 2018 and 2017 financial statements.
+2020, 2019, 2018 and 2017 financial statements.